objcio/articles/2015-02-10-face-recognition-with-opencv.md

 Please note that we had to convert from `UIImage` to `cv::Mat` through a category method.
 The conversion itself is quite straightforward and is achieved by creating a `CGContextRef` using `CGBitmapContextCreate` pointing to the `data` pointer of a `cv::Image`.
 When we draw our `UIImage` on this bitmap context, the `data` pointer of our `cv::Image` is filled with the correct data.
 What's more interesting is that we are able to create an Objective-C++ category on an Objective-C class and it just works!

-Additionally the OpenCV face recognizer only supports integers as labels, but we would like to be able to use a person's name as a label, and have to implement a simple conversion between them through an `NSArray` property.
+Additionally, the OpenCV face recognizer only supports integers as labels, but we would like to be able to use a person's name as a label, and have to implement a simple conversion between them through an `NSArray` property.

 Once the recognizer predicts a label for us, we present this label to the user.
 Then it's up to the user to give feedback to our recognizer.
 The user could either say, "Yes, that's correct!" or "No, this is person Y, not person X." In both cases, we can update our LBPH model to improve its performance in future predictions by updating our model with the face image and the correct label.
 Updating our facial recognizer with user feedback can be achieved by the following: